mazy1998/maryams-theorem/README.md

 This enables quantitative analysis of how surface concavity affects line-of-sight processes across multiple domains.

 This work is dedicated to my mother, Maryam, and to the late Maryam Mirzakhani.

+Special thanks to OpenAI's Codex and GPT for their awesome coding models.